laoyigrace/python-subjectclient/doc/source/man/nova.rst

 ====
-nova
+subject
 ====

 SYNOPSIS
 ========

-  `nova` [options] <command> [command-options]
+  `subject` [options] <command> [command-options]

-  `nova help`
+  `subject help`

-  `nova help` <command>
+  `subject help` <command>

 DESCRIPTION
 ===========

-`nova` is a command line client for controlling OpenStack Nova, the cloud computing fabric controller.
-It implements 100% of the Nova API, allowing management of instances, images, quotas and much more.
+`subject` is a command line client for controlling OpenStack Subject, the cloud computing fabric controller.
+It implements 100% of the Subject API, allowing management of instances, images, quotas and much more.

-Before you can issue commands with `nova`, you must ensure that your environment contains the necessary variables so that you can prove to the CLI who you are and what credentials you have to issue the commands.
+Before you can issue commands with `subject`, you must ensure that your environment contains the necessary variables so that you can prove to the CLI who you are and what credentials you have to issue the commands.
 See `Getting Credentials for a CLI` section of `OpenStack CLI Guide` for more info.

-See `OpenStack Nova CLI Guide` for a full-fledged guide.
+See `OpenStack Subject CLI Guide` for a full-fledged guide.

 OPTIONS